Attention-Aligned Reasoning for Large Language Models: Related Work

-\paragraph{Prompt engineering for reasoning.} Prompt engineering has been widely adopted as a fundamental approach for enhancing LLM reasoning capabilities~\citep{liu2023pre,brown2020language}.
-A foundational line of work, initiated by Chain-of-Thought (CoT) prompting~\citep{wei2022chain}, encourages explicit intermediate steps, which significantly improve performance on multi-step reasoning tasks.
-This has inspired numerous derivatives, including problem decomposition methods~\citep{wang2023plan,zhou2022least,khot2022decomposed,drozdov2022compositional}, as well as techniques focused on enhancing query comprehension~\citep{xu2024re,zheng2023take,mekala2023echoprompt,deng2023rephrase,mishra2022help}.

-While these prompting methods demonstrate effectiveness in specific domains, they rely on predetermined, static prompt formats for different tasks.
-On the other hand, LLMs remain sensitive to prompt variations and suffer from attention dilution during long generations~\citep{liu-etal-2024-lost,attention_decay, context_rot,lu2021fantastically,gu2024attention}. {\selfanchor} addresses these limitations by integrating structured reasoning with dynamic attention steering.
-It goes beyond static prompting by enabling the model to recalibrate its focus on the most salient context at each step of the reasoning trajectory.
+\textbf{LLM Reasoning.} Prompt engineering has been widely adopted as a fundamental approach for enhancing LLM reasoning capabilities~\citep{liu2023pre,brown2020language}.
+Pioneered by Chain-of-Thought prompting~\citep{wei2022chain}, encourages explicit intermediate steps, which significantly improve performance on multi-step reasoning tasks.
+This has inspired numerous derivatives, from problem decomposition methods~\citep{wang2023plan,zhou2022least,khot2022decomposed,drozdov2022compositional}, to enhancing query comprehension~\citep{xu2024re,zheng2023take,mekala2023echoprompt,deng2023rephrase,mishra2022help}.
+While these methods demonstrate effectiveness in specific domains, they rely on predefined, static prompt for different tasks.
+On the other hand, LLMs remain sensitive to prompt variations and suffer from attention dilution during long generations~\citep{liu-etal-2024-lost,attention_decay, context_rot,lu2021fantastically,gu2024attention}. {\selfanchor} addresses these limitations by enabling the model to recalibrate its focus to the global objective defined by the original question and the local objective established by the current plan step at each stage of reasoning.